 Durability on Bushnell varies.
 They are always one of the best selling trail cameras on the market, so it only makes sense that you will find a higher number of reported customer warranties.
 If you break it down to percentages, they are middle of the road.

 The Essential E2 is an outstanding value at this price point.
 The switch to the 12-volt system was a smart move by Bushnell that took the night picture quality from good to great.
 Trigger speed is nearly instant, battery life is a huge strength and day pictures have some of the best color and clarity we have seen in 2016.
-Outside of some quirks we documented in this review, the 2016 Bushnell Essential gets a big thumbs up from us.
+Outside of some quirks, the 2016 Bushnell Essential gets a big thumbs up from us.

 Enjoy our reviews?
 Please consider purchasing your next trail camera from us.Back to Top of Page

 - Field Scan Mode: 2X Time Lapse w/ Live Trigger | Records time lapse sequence and expands camera coverage

 - 32 Red glow infrared LEDs

 - Date, Time and Temperature stamped on every image

 - 1/4" x 20 threaded insert on the bottom and back of the camera

 - Accepts up to 32 Gig SD cards

 - Free UPS Economy Shipping on all orders over $99